cncf/tag-app-delivery/operator-wg/whitepaper/Operator-WhitePaper_v1-0.md

 Every CRD managed by an operator should be implemented in a single controller.
 This makes code a bit more readable and should help with separation of concerns.

 ### Where to publish and find Operators
-There are services like operatorhub.io and artifacthub.io which help end-users to find operators including instructions how they can be installed.
-This services often includes information about current security issues and the sources of operators.
+There are services like operatorhub.io and artifacthub.io which help end-users to find operators including instructions on how they can be installed.
+These services often include information about current security issues and the sources of operators.
 Additionally, information about the capabilities of operators is given.

 ### Further reading
 There are lots of more best practices like: